StasiS-web/travel-blog/README.md

 # Travel Blog

 ## :art: Project Introduction
+Travel Blog is a project created for the project defense of the React Softuni Course (Feb - Mar 2023) as part of the Front-End Module.
-This project is a travel blog that is an React App for traveler.
-Destination are separated by continents, also you can find some travel tips and travel gear.
-The travel gears are product recommendations for travelers.
+This project is an React App for people who love to travel.
+Destination are separated by continents.

 ## Database
 Using the Softuni Practice server to store data and display the data on the pages.